Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * **Adapt:** Whenever this unit survives combat, it gains a permanent +1/+1 counter, increasing its base Attack and Defense.
 * **Aetheric Shielding:** Any opponent attempting to target this unit with an Event card must pay a mandatory tax of 3 additional Command Points (CP) added to the Event's normal runtime deployment cost.
 * **Arcane Recall:** You may play this card from your discard pile by paying its CP cost and fulfilling any additionally specified resource costs.
 Once a card played via Arcane Recall resolves, it is exiled from the game rather than being returned to the discard pile.
-* **Armor Piercing:** When calculating combat resolution, damage dealt by this card or effect ignores any positive Defense modifiers applied by Keywords, Upgrades, Terrain, or Mission cards.
-Compare the Attack or Damage value strictly against the target's printed Base Defense.
+* **Armor Piercing:** When calculating combat resolution, damage dealt by this card or effect ignores the target's printed Base Defense, acting as a binary threshold bypass rather than a mathematical calculation.
 * **Ethereal:** Combat damage dealt to this unit during standard attacks is reduced by 1.
 * **Flying:** This unit completely ignores physical Line of Sight obstructions (quadrants currently at maximum capacity) when determining valid targets for attacks within its numeric Range.
 * **Horde:** When taking an Attack action, your units with the Horde keyword in that quadrant can attack and exhaust as a single action.
 * **Illusion:** If a unit with this keyword becomes the explicit target of any enemy attack, activated ability, or Event, the unit is immediately destroyed prior to the resolution of that effect.
 If destroyed by an attack declaration, the attacker's action is fully consumed and the attacking unit exhausts.
 * **Immobile:** This unit cannot be chosen as the valid target of a standard Move action and is immune to being relocated by any card effects.
-* **Impact:** A persistent, accumulating value tracked by specific units and assets.
-When an effect inflicts Impact on a target, that value is permanently added to the target's accumulated Impact total.
-This total does not reset at the end of a round.
-Each accumulated Impact counter acts as a continuous -1 modifier when calculating that unit's Effective Defense.
-When resolving standard attacks, the attacker's Attack value is compared directly against the defender's newly reduced Effective Defense.
-If a unit's Effective Defense is reduced to 0 or below at any time due to accumulated Impact counters, the unit is immediately destroyed.
+* **Impact:** Impact represents persistent, incremental damage accumulation rather than a floating mathematical modifier.
+When an effect inflicts Impact on a target, or a unit survives a non-lethal attack, an Impact counter is placed on it.
+Each Impact counter represents 1 point of persistent damage.
+If a unit's accumulated Impact counters ever equal or exceed its Defense value, the unit is immediately destroyed.
 * **Infiltrator:** You may deploy this unit directly into your Vanguard (Row 2).
 This overrides the general baseline rule that units must be strictly deployed to the Deployment Zone (Row 1).
 * **Martyrdom:** When this unit is destroyed, immediately trigger the associated ability text.
 * **Nullify:** Cards destroyed by this unit's attacks are exiled from the game instead of being placed in the discard pile, preventing Arcane Recall or Martyrdom synergies.
-* **Phalanx:** This unit receives +1 Defense for each adjacent friendly unit that also possesses the Phalanx keyword.
-This is a dynamic bonus recalculated whenever the board state changes.
+* **Phalanx:** If this unit is adjacent to at least one other friendly unit that also possesses the Phalanx keyword, it cannot be destroyed by an attack unless the Attack value exceeds its Defense by 2 or more.
+This shifts the bonus from a dynamic mathematical calculation to a binary survival threshold.
 * **Phantom:** This unit cannot be chosen as a valid target for standard attacks unless the attacking unit is positioned in an orthogonally adjacent quadrant (Range 1).
 * **Skirmisher:** After this unit performs an Attack action, you may immediately move it to an adjacent friendly quadrant.
 This special move does not exhaust the unit and does not consume your action for the turn.
 * **Steadfast:** This unit cannot be moved from its current quadrant by an opponent's card effects.